 The appearance of the word “Ad”

 On SERPs, search results that emerge as a consequence of SEM or SEO seem different.
-Paid advertising that emerges as a consequence of SEM methods are frequently identified as ads, but search results that occur as a result of organic SEO are not.
+Paid advertising that emerges as a consequence of SEM methods is frequently identified as ads, but search results that occur as a result of organic SEO are not.

 Ad extensions in search results